You want smart political talk without the meltdowns?

 No, they're not.

-Well, they've been very slow to act, I'll tell you that, Joe.
+I'll tell you that, Joe.

 Can I add in one real quick thing?

-Because we we do have an answer.
+Because we do have an answer.

-It's gonna be we the people.
+It's going to be we the people.

 We now understand there's an issue there.

-And and that is the worst thing for the left to see is for our kids to have hope again.
+And that is the worst thing for the left to see is for our kids to have hope again.

-So I'm very encouraged by the fact that the line has been drawn by the president.
+So I'm very encouraged by the fact that this line has been drawn by the president, that we're no longer going to put down our flag.

-And now these kids who have never had this conversation in the black community, we're now having a conversation as to why people don't agree with them.
+And now these kids, who have never had this conversation in the black community, we're now having a conversation as to why people don't agree with them.

-Burgess Owen and Joe Thysman.
+Good to talk to you both, Burgess Owen and Joe Theisman.

-Uh, this is an important discussion.
+This is an important discussion.

 We'll continue.